-Traveling through Thailand, and indeed South East Asia, means one thing – choosing a backpack that isn’t going to hinder your journey and make life uncomfortable on the road.
+Traveling through Thailand, and indeed South East Asia, means one thing: choosing a backpack that isn’t going to hinder your journey and make life uncomfortable on the road.

 I have a mate who turns up for a 60-day stint with a basic Jansport rucksack.
-Two changes of clothes, a laptop and a toothbrush and he's set.
-Not me.
+He carries two changes of clothes, a laptop and a toothbrush and he's set.

-Maybe you will collect some shells or stones on the beach, buy a couple of t-shirts or some handicrafts for the folks back home.
+Maybe you will collect some shells or stones on the beach, or buy a couple of t-shirts or handicrafts for the folks back home.

 Don't leave with a pack stuffed to the brim.
 Leave some space for things you'll pick up along the way.

 Kelty does some great backpacks that go up to 80 liters, like the one below.

 If you're female, with a smaller frame, and want something super light. check out the Osprey below.

 It says this is for women, but honestly, the weight of the bag and the features make it an attractive proposition for anyone really.